paugier/mercurial-book/en/preface.rst

 Although at that time I spent some time working on the internals of Mercurial itself, I switched to writing this book because that seemed like the most effective way to help the software to reach a wide audience, along with the idea that revision control ought to be distributed in nature.
-I publish the book online under a liberal license for the same reason: to get the word out.
+I publish this book online under a liberal license for the same reason: to get the word out.

 There's a familiar rhythm to a good software book that closely resembles telling a story: What is this thing?
 Why does it matter?
 How will it help me?
 How do I use it?
 In this book, I try to answer those questions for distributed revision control in general, and for Mercurial in particular.